worldwincoder/Learndash-Course-Review-Pro-Free/readme.txt

 From your WordPress dashboard

 * Visit 'Plugins > Add new'.
-* Upload  LearnDash Course Review Pro Free Zip .
+* Upload  All In One Course Review Free Zip .
-* Activate LearnDash Course Review Pro Free from your Plugins page.
+* Activate All In One Course Review Free from your Plugins page.

 ==== Frequently Asked Questions ====

+= Will it work for LearnDash? =
+Absolutely Yes!

 = Do I need Pro? =
 Absolutely not!
 We have been providing rating and review functionality in free plugin.
 But If you need/want to delete, control review thenyou should go with pro plugin.